 This encouragement toward growth which we do with each other can happen in many different ways, and at many levels.
 It can refer to emotional encouragement, or "cheerleading" someone to take risks to stretch in new ways.
-It can mean coming alongside to instruct someone in specific ways from the Scriptures, ...or from your own life experiences, ...or from insights received from the Holy Spirit..., so that they can expand their understanding and discover new ways of living life, ...or stop doing what doesn't work, or what may be harmful to themselves or others.
+It can mean coming alongside to instruct someone in specific ways from the Scriptures, or from your own life experiences, or from insights received from the Holy Spirit, so that they can expand their understanding and discover new ways of living life, ...or stop doing what doesn't work, or what may be harmful to themselves or others.
 This can be as simple as telling your own story, or it may take the form of more direct counseling and instruction.
 All of this interaction should be from hearts of love and affirmation.
-The messages we share ought to strengthen and affirm people.
-Although sometimes we will experience feelings of inadequacy, guilt and remorse over past failures or habitual sin, healthy Body-life gives us messages of grace and encouragement which can help us press through those numbing emotions to find solutions to our struggles.
+The messages we share ought to strengthen and affirm us.
+Although sometimes we will experience feelings of inadequacy, guilt and remorse over past failures or habitual sin, healthy Body-life gives us messages of grace and encouragement from others which can help us press through those numbing emotions to find solutions to our struggles.

 There is no room here for criticizing, judging or condemning others.
 Such attitudes come from pride or fear, and are not consistent with God's heart toward the person He has redeemed.
 Our job is not to criticize them, it is to help them overcome what remains of their past ways of thinking and living life.
 We cannot afford to be "shooting our wounded", or "beating up the broken".
 We must have grace for one another, and remember that people who are stuck are stuck, ...they do not see how they can get out of their mess, and they may even be too tired and "beat up" to put up much of a struggle.
 A blind spot is something you can't see, ...so how can you begin to address what you don't even perceive is a problem?
 Paul urges us to "rebuke the unruly, encourage the fainthearted, help the weak, be patient with all people..."
 (I Thess.
 5:13).
 This tells us that people can be in different stages of ability to face their issues.
 We cannot expect the same thing from everyone.
-In another place, we are told that those who are spiritual should "restore" those who are "caught" or "entrapped" in sin (Gal.
-6:1).
-[Note that it doesn't say "pastor" or "counselor", but "those who are spiritual".
-How many of us are supposed to become "spiritual"?]
-The word "restore", here, is another word variant of "equip" from Eph.
-4:12, mentioned above.
+In another place, we are told that those who are spiritual should "restore" those who are "caught" or "entrapped" in sin.
+This is the same word as "equip", mentioned in the previous paragraph.
 There is a need for healing from past scars, as well as learning new skills, implied by the use of this word.
+Mature Body-life includes the commitment of going through the messes with people.